 Question 1.
 What categories of persons are eligible for coverage under SBP?

 Answer: Spouse; Spouse & Children; Children only; Former spouse; Former spouse and children; or Persons with an insurable interest

 Question 2.
 Are grandchildren eligible for coverage under the SBP Program?

-Answer: Yes, but only if documentation can be provided that substantiates that the grandchildren live with and are supported by the military grandparent.
+Answer: Yes, but only if the grandchildren live with and are supported by the military grandparent.